jford-daac/daa-choices-tools-test/WebChoices/README.md

 # WebChoices Implementation Instructions
-The [WebChoices Implementation document](https://github.com/rvidakovic/daa-choices-tools-test/blob/main/WebChoices/WebChoices%20Implementation.md) provides instructions for DAA Participants to integrate with WebChoices, the DAA's centralized consumer opt-out platform.
-It focuses on enabling the transparent and reliable setting of opt-out choices for IBA.
+The [WebChoices Implementation document](WebChoices%20Implementation.md) provides instructions for DAA participating companies to integrate with WebChoices, the DAA's centralized consumer opt-out platform.
+It focuses on enabling the transparent and reliable setting of opt-out choices for interest-based advertising (IBA).

 ## Key Concepts